Essential (and Awesome) Yoga Equipment for Men

 - ALIGNMENT - Practice Yoga with the aid of the unique and original "AlignForMe" system that has been intelligently designed to guide and align Yogis of all shapes and sizes.
 The Yoga Mat is made to...

 - New Eco Friendly Material - More expensive but worth it.
 TPE is the latest technological improvement to the traditional yoga mats.
-No latex, no PVC, non-toxic or any harmful chemicals.
-Our mats are...
+No latex, no PVC, or any heavy metal.
+Our mats are made of SGS...

 - Body Alignment System: The alignment lines help you to focus and adjust your hands and feet to the accurate position, and keep body in proper alignment.